What is a business line of credit and how does it work?

 If you’ve passed the one-year mark, you have more options, including:

 Even though business lines of credit are popular, they’re not the most accessible.
-According to Findings from the 2022 Small Business Credit Survey, only 76 percent of applicants were at least partially approved for a business line of credit.
-Applicants that were at least partially approved for business loans more often sought:
+According to the 2023 Small Business Credit Survey, only 73 percent of applicants were at least partially approved for a business line of credit.
+Applicants were most likely to be at least partially approved for:

 Requirements for a business line of credit